al-obrien/spectralAnomaly/cran-comments.md

 * Removed spaces at end of lines in the description field of DESCRIPTION as it added too many spaces when including the return.

-* Removed quotes and capitalization in the description field of DESCRIPTION for the phrase: spectral residual.
+* Removed quotes in the description and title fields of DESCRIPTION for the phrase: spectral residual.

 * Added reference and DOI for paper that inspired the package.